microsoft/ADBench/README.md

 # ADBench - autodiff benchmarks

-## Aim
+This project aims to provide a running-time comparison for different tools for automatic differentiation, as described in https://arxiv.org/abs/1807.10129, (source in [Documentation/ms.tex](Documentation/ms.tex)).

-To provide a running-time comparison for different tools for automatic differentiation, as described in https://arxiv.org/abs/1807.10129, (source in Documentation/ms.tex).
+It outputs a set of relevant graphs (see [Example Graphs](#Example%20Graphs)).

-Output a set of relevant graphs.
+For information about the layout and status of the project, see [Status](STATUS.md).

 ## Prerequisites